The Kirby Laboratory

 Kat Truelson

-Research Associate
+former Research Associate

 Kat joined the lab as an undergraduate at Boston University.
 She is interested in antimicrobial resistance and potential graduate school a few years in the future.
 She joined the laboratory in March 2016 and performed projects on antimicrobial synergy and became an expert at antimicrobial time-kill studies.
 In January 2018 she joined the W. M. Keck Ecological and Evolutionary Genetics Facility in the Josephine Bay Paul Center at the Woodshole Marine Biological Laboratory as a research assistant in the laboratories of Hilary Morrison and Mitch Sogin where she was busy sequencing the genomes of archaea from deep see volcanoes!
 In the summer of 2018, she moved to Chicago to join Howard Shuman's laboratory to study Legionella and Acinetobacter as a prelude to graduate school studies in the biomedical sciences.
 Kat rejoined the laboratory in August 2020 as a research associate!
-She is very excited to be starting graduate school in the Microbiology Department of Boston College in August 2022.
+She is in graduate school in the Microbiology Department of Boston College in August 2022.
 We know she will be a frequent visitor with an awesome manuscript in progress.

 K.P.
 Smith, PhD